lemonprogis/prism-api/README.md

 Most of the generic keys are included in the API.

 <pre>
-from PrismAPI.Main import PrismAPI
+from PrismAPI.Classes import PrismAPI

-prism = PrismAPI.PrismAPI()
+prism = PrismAPI()
 prism.set_basic_auth("username","pword")
 </pre>